abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 community—the effect people have on us and how, particularly as Westerners, we have a strong individual self-identity and therefore construct so much *dukkha* around that identity.
-With this individualism in our culture, we don’t have a lot of experience living in community nor do we understand the benefits of living with and learning from other people in this way.
+With this individualism in our culture, we don’t have a lot of experience living in community, nor do we understand the benefits of living with and learning from other people in this way.
 Ajahn Chah’s training heavily emphasized the power of living in community.
 It can be difficult to live this way because we